A Virtual Panel Series

 Staging Shepard: A Director’s Panel

-Join us for our final coffee discussion with our season's directors on the relevance, importance, and challenges of staging the work of Pulitzer Prize-winning playwright, Sam Shepard.
-Brenna Geffers, director of Fool for Love, Dane Eissler, director of Buried Child, and Lane Savadove, director of our postponed Curse of the Starving Class, share their vision and why Shepard's plays are a director's playground.
+Our final coffee discussion with our season's directors focused on the relevance, importance, and challenges of staging the work of Pulitzer Prize-winning playwright, Sam Shepard.
+Dane Eissler, director of Buried Child, Brenna Geffers, director of Fool for Love, and Lane Savadove, director of our postponed Curse of the Starving Class, share their vision and why Shepard's plays are a director's playground.

 Dane Eissler, EgoPo Associate Producer, Director of Buried Child